Asylumreid/OpenInsureETHdAPP/README.md

 4. Follow the next image (Account & Keys)
 ![step4](images/step4.png)

-To ensure that all of our functions work in the Smart contract
+To ensure that all of our functions work in the Smart contract (If there is an issue with any test case, make a change and revert back in the Solidity contract and save)
 ```bash
 truffle test
 ```